Last Modified: September 23, 2015

-Degarelix is given as a subcutaneous injection (under the skin) every 4 weeks.
+Degarelix is given as a subcutaneous injection (SQ, under the skin), every 4 weeks.
 Two injections are given for the first dose.
 Subsequent doses are one injection.
 The injection is designed to slowly release the medication over the next 4 weeks.

 This drug can affect your reproductive system, resulting in sperm production becoming irregular or stopping permanently.
 In addition, you may experience erectile dysfunction or a decreased desire for sex during treatment.
 Talk to your urologist about options for treating erectile dysfunction.

 Exposure of an unborn child to this medication could cause birth defects, so you should not father a child while on this medication.
-Effective birth control is necessary during treatment, even if you believe your sperm is affected.
-You may want to consider sperm banking if you may wish to have a child in the future.
-Discuss these options with your oncology team.
-See OncoLink's section on sexuality for helpful tips for dealing with these side effects.
+Effective birth control is necessary during treatment, even if you believe you are not producing sperm.

 Some men experience weight gain, for which exercise and dietary changes may be helpful.
 Injection site reactions (redness, swelling and pain) have also been reported.
 In clinical trials, some patients had increases in blood tests that evaluate liver function.
 These abnormalities resolved when the medication was stopped.

 This medication can effect the electrical conduction in your heart muscle (called QT prolongation).
 Make sure your provider is aware of any history of heart problems or heart medications you may be taking.